Facelina auriculata on rainbow wrack

 A goby egg-eating sea slug in the process of munching on fish eggs

-The rarest species I've found, though perhaps becoming less rare, is the rainbow sea slug.
+Probably the most special species that I've found is the rainbow sea slug.
 This incredible looking animal, resembling a gaudy shop sweet, was first seen in the UK in 2022 with two reports from the Isles of Scilly.
-I was fortunate enough to find not one but three of them at the very low tide line on a spring tide this year.
-They're normally found south of the UK, and their appearance, first on the Scillies and now on the mainland, potentially suggests that they’re spreading as the waters warm with climate change, though it's too early to know for sure.
+I was fortunate enough to find not one but three of them on a spring tide at the start of 2023.
+They're normally found south of the UK, and their appearance, first on the Scillies and now on the mainland suggests that they’re spreading quickly as the waters warm with climate change.
+Since then, each year I find more and more of them - so far at the time of updating this (spring 2026) I’ve seen 12 already this year.

 Previous